Skip to content

 FieldDescription

-X-ME-ATTEMPTInformation on which attempt the request is based on.
+X-ME-ATTEMPTInformation on which attempt the request is based (see more details above in "Clarification on the Status/Attempt field").

-X-ME-TOPICTopic selected in Partner's Portal corresponding to the event to be notified.
+X-ME-TOPICTopic selected in the Partner's Portal corresponding to the event to be notified.

-X-ME-EVENT-IDInternal identifier of the event on the platform.
+X-ME-EVENT-IDInternal identifier of the event in the platform.

-X-ME-EVENT-KEYBusiness identifier of the event on the platform.
-(In many cases it might be the Correlation Id)
+X-ME-EVENT-KEYBusiness identifier of the event in the platform.
+(In many cases this may be the Correlation Id)

 X-ME-WEBHOOK-IDInternal identifier of the webhook that generated the event.